-Pull the battery connector up to disconnect the battery and cut power to the truck.
+Pull the Power Disconnect handle up to disconnect the battery and cut power to the truck.

-Always disconnect the battery if the truck isn't working right.
-Don't use the truck, and report the problem to your supervisor.
+Always use the Power Disconnect if the truck isn't working right.
+Don't use the truck, and report the problem to your supervisor immediately.